MarkOliver1959/MarkOliver1959/README.md

-- 👋 Hi, I’m @MarkOliver1959, been working in Embedded since Space Invaders.
+- 👋 Been working in Embedded since Space Invaders.
-- 👀 I’m interested in ESP32, STM32xxx RPI, anything embedded, IOT home automation, robotics etc..
+- 👀 Interested in ESP32, STM32xxx RPI, anything embedded, IOT home automation, robotics etc..
-- 🌱 I’m currently learning AHRS & IMU & Quaternions.
+- 🌱 Currently learning AHRS & IMU & Quaternions.
-- 💞️ I’m looking to collaborate on anything Python, C++...
+- 💞️ Will collaborate on anything Embedded or Python or C/C++
-- 📫 How to reach me ...

 <!---
 MarkOliver1959/MarkOliver1959 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.